ritikasuwal/Exploratory-Data-Analysis-EDA-on-Netflix-Dataset/README.md

 Used `matplotlib`, `seaborn`, and `wordcloud` to create:

 - Bar plots of content by type, year, country, rating
-- Heatmaps for correlation and density
 - Histograms of movie durations
-- Word cloud of genres
 - Boxplots for comparative duration analysis
 - Time series plot of content addition trends